ryn2n/HealthTrack-app/README.md

 ### Food database
 + Create a food
 Create a food in one line?
-Show list of foods
++ Show list of foods
-Update/edit foods
++ Update/edit foods

-Calorie Entry has
-- Date
-- Total calories
-- List of foods with calorie count for breakdown
-- Protein?

 (useful md tool: https://markdownlivepreview.com/)

+### KNOWN BUGS

+10/02/24
+Creating a new food and then editing it results in a ValueError This is due to the default of Nonetype and interaction in food_service.py:69 Correct by adding Nonetype check and exclude